 c.
 Sloping roofs that do not exceed the average height of the supporting walls, with an average slope greater than or equal to one (1) foot of vertical rise for every three (3) feet of horizontal run and less than or equal to one (1) foot of vertical rise for every one (1) foot of horizontal run;

 d.
 Three (3) or more roof slope planes.

 e.
-A specific architectural element proposed by the applicant's architect that is acceptable to the City Planner and Planning Commission.
+A specific architectural element proposed by the applicant's architect that is acceptable to the building official or Planning Commission, depending upon the reviewing entity.

 E. Customer entrances.